legosx/gopro-media-library-verifier/README.md

    1. Click on the request and go to the Cookie section.
 You should see "gp_access_token" cookie.
    Copy the value and use it as a token for the tool.
    2. You can just do right mouse click and select "Save as cURL".
 Later you can paste it in the tool.
-   NOTE!
-That's not supported yet, to be done in next releases

 ### Run!